cbrocas/blog/_posts/2017-09-13-RMLL-Security-track-why-how-and-for-which-results.md

 Here is how he summarized his coming at the 2017 RMLL Security track:

-*“I participated again in Security track … **“Participated”** as I did not only give a talk on syslog-ng there, but also sat in to most of the presentations and had **very good discussions both with visitors and fellow speakers**.
-The organizers brought together **talks from diverse IT security-related fields**, a very good opportunity for **cross-pollination of ideas**”*.
-Note: emphasis is on our own.
+> _“I participated again in Security track … **“Participated”** as I did not only give a talk on syslog-ng there, but also sat in to most of the presentations and had **very good discussions both with visitors and fellow speakers**.
+The organizers brought together **talks from diverse IT security-related fields**, a very good opportunity for **cross-pollination of ideas**.”_

+**Note:** emphasis is on our own.

 Peter has perfectly synthesized what we are trying to achieve through the RMLL Security track year after year: